1-What is the Content Book?

 Teachers can prepare the students for QAT by keeping in mind the followings points:

 - ADU has designed the content book for each subject and each class.
-This is a very helpful document for the guidance of teachers.
-It must be shared with the subject teachers.
+This is a very supportive document for the guidance of teachers.
+It must be shared with the relevant teachers.
 This will help them to know about the important topics for QAT.

 - Punjab Text Books are used as a source to analyze the student learning outcomes, so the rigorous practice of text and exercises of PTB books in classroom will eventually lead to the better results in QAT.